AI Glossary

 Zero-Shot Learning

-Zero-shot learning is a capability in advanced AI models, especially Large Language Models (LLMs), that enables them to perform tasks or recognize categories they have never been explicitly trained on.
+Zero-shot learning is a capability in advanced AI models, especially LLMs, that enables them to perform tasks or recognize categories they have never been explicitly trained on.
 This means the AI can generalize and apply its knowledge to entirely new situations or instructions, without prior examples specific to those situations.